Sentinail/sentinail/README.md

 ###

-<p align="left">I'm Wilson Ponseca from the Philippines<br><br>- 🔭 I’m working as a Junior Web Developer with a strong focus on creating visually appealing and functional websites.
+<p align="left">I'm Wilson Ponseca from the Philippines<br><br>- 🔭 I’m working as a Software Engineer with a strong focus on creating visually appealing and functional systems.
 I have a passion for bringing digital visions to life through coding expertise.<br><br>- 📚 I'm currently learning and constantly expanding my knowledge and skillset as a curious and driven individual.
 I thrive on new challenges and excel in multitasking without compromising quality.<br><br>- ⚡ In my free time, I enjoy exploring a diverse range of skills, including proficiency in HTML, CSS, JavaScript, and more.
 I'm well-prepared to handle various web development projects, from static websites to complex web applications.
 I also possess essential soft skills like critical thinking, leadership, adaptability, and time management.</p>

 ###